-Subjects were randomly assigned either exercise alone or exercise and manual therapy.
+33 men and 22 women diagnosed with shoulder impingement syndrome were chosen.
+They were were randomly assigned either exercise alone or exercise and manual therapy.
 Each group received six sessions over three weeks.

-Exercises were conducted under the supervision of a physical therapist and were described as a standardised strength and flexibility program.
+Exercises were conducted under the supervision of a physical therapist and were described as a "standardised strength and flexibility program".
 There were two passive stretches, plus six strengthening exercises described in the literature as being essential “core exercises” for shoulders.

 In trial of medication and simple therapies the intervention is easy to describe and quantify.
-However, for this trial experienced physiotherapists were basically told to assess the articular function and associated soft tissue issues of not only the glenohumeral joint but other related joints such as those of the cervical and thoracic spine.
+However, for this trial experienced physiotherapists were basically told to assess the articular function and associated soft tissue issues of not only the glenohumeral (shoulder) joint but other related joints such as those of the cervical and thoracic spine.
 They were instructed to use their skills in manipulation and soft tissue therapies to correct what they found.
 This approach is not easy to quantify, but exactly what would happen if one consulted a quality clinician.

 What was measured